Although weight loss is associated with many diseases, cancer-related weight loss can be especially difficult for patients and families alike.

 However, the mice treated with enzymes gained weight and didn’t live as long as a cohort of mice that ate a normal diet, even though all of the mice had pancreatic cancer.
 The team also analyzed medical records and blood samples from 782 pancreatic cancer patients and found no link between degree of tissue wasting at the time of diagnosis and length of survival.

 “What that tells us is that we can’t make the assumption that weight loss is always a negative in terms of cancer survival,” Vander Heiden notes.
 “But this is just one mouse study and, at this point, we are not sure how this applies to humans.
 However, we can say it appears that tissue wasting at the point of diagnosis may not always be bad.”
-That finding, while surprising, is consistent with studies in mice that
+That finding, while surprising, is consistent with studies in mice that have shown that calorie restriction can have a protective effect against cancer and other diseases.

 The theory as to why tissue mass is lost early in the disease process has been that there was a problem in a signaling factor, such as an overproduction of a hormone.
 But in the new study, the research team discovered that where a tumor takes hold, rather than a signaling factor, can be an important contributor to weight loss.
 “If a pancreatic tumor was implanted under the skin or in the lung or in other parts of the body, early tissue wasting didn’t happen,” says Vander Heiden.
 “So it probably isn’t as simple as a chemical signal produced by the cancer cells that is causing all muscle and fat loss.
 In this case, it was the location, the pancreas.”
 But it almost certainly will be different for other cancers, and some chemical signals could still be involved in pancreas cancer too, he adds.